John-Alves/Online-Store/README.md

 This is a really simple project to make sales control and inventory management.
 *Obs: When I say '**SIMPLE**', believe on me :D.*

-**Project Purpose**: Study Rails 6, webpack and the integration with the Elegant Admin Lite template from wrappixel (and hopefully construct a usefull application).
+**Project Purpose**: Study Rails 6 and webpack integration (and hopefully construct a usefull application).

 ## NOTES
 Project Structure: